tlienart/SimonCoste.github.io/research.md

 Following the recent paper of [Bordenave, Chafaï and Garcia-Zelada](https://arxiv.org/pdf/2012.05602.pdf), I show that when $A_n$ is a random $n\times n$ matrix with all $n^2$ entries independent random variables with distribution $\mathrm{Bernoulli}(d/n)$ and $d>1$ is fixed while $n \to \infty$, then the random polynomial $q_n(I_n - zA_n)$ converges weakly in distribution towards a random analytic function on $D(0, 1/\sqrt{d})$.

-This entails a short proof for the asymptotics of the high eigenvalues of sparse directed Erdos-Réniy matrices.
+This entails a short proof for the asymptotics of the high eigenvalues of sparse directed Erdos-Réniy matrices, which was proved in  [Arxiv link](https://arxiv.org/abs/2102.03188).

-Work in preparation (April 11, 2021).

-I'm working on the same thing for random directed regular graphs.
+Work in preparation (April 11, 2021); I'm also working on an extension for random directed regular graphs.